artprofi91/Flashcard-Generator/README.md

 # Flashcard-Generator

-* to install these npm packages run these commands one at a time.
+To install these npm packages run these commands one at a time.

 ```
 npm install fs